-The Maldives is one of the most beautiful destinations in the world and its islands are renowned for their stunning beaches, crystal-clear waters, and breathtaking scenery.
+The Maldives is known to be one of the most beautiful destinations in the world with paradise-like beaches, crystal-clear waters, and a stunning underwater world.
 But isn’t the Maldives too expensive for a solo traveler or someone traveling on a budget?
 Traveling to the Maldives on a budget might seem challenging given its reputation as a luxury destination.
 BUT here’s the good news: with the right planning and some savvy choices, it's possible to experience the beauty of the Maldives without breaking the bank!

 It was only until 2009, when local islands in the Maldives were officially allowed by law to welcome international tourists to stay among the local population.
 Before that tourism was solely permitted on privately owned resort islands.
 Since then, local island guesthouses and budget accommodations have been popping up on local Maldivian islands making it possible for you to enjoy paradise on a budget and experience local culture.
 So rather than staying at expensive resort islands, consider staying on a local island.